matthewmueller/tree/README.md

 The absolute path to where this file should be written on disk.

 **NOTE:** must be set by a plugin.

+### File#analyzing

+An internal flag that helps mako know when a particular file is currently being analyzed. (to prevent race conditions and duplicating efforts) There is currently no public use for this property.

+### File#analyzed

+A flag that helps mako know when a particular file has already been analyzed, so it doesn't continuously analyze the same file during subsequent builds.

+In a `prewrite` hook, setting this property to `false` is effectively marking this file as "dirty", causing mako to run all the analyze hooks again.

+For example, [mako-stat](http://github.com/makojs/stat) will turn this flag off whenever the modification time for a file has changed.

 ### File#isEntry()